-Climate+ guides the fashion and textile industry towards a shared goal.
+Climate+ guides the fashion, textile, and apparel industry towards a shared goal.

 At the heart of our organizational strategy, Climate+, is the goal of guiding the industry towards reducing greenhouse gas (GHG) emissions from fiber and raw material production by 45% by 2030.
+This goal was developed to be in line with the Paris Agreement and keeping global warming to a 1.5°C pathway.
 But it doesn’t stop there.
 The way we lead the industry is unique in how it goes beyond accounting for greenhouse gas emissions to looking at sustainability holistically instead.

-Most of the familiar materials in the fashion and textiles industry today come from farming, forests, or fossil fuels.
+Most of the familiar materials in the fashion, textile, and apparel industry today come from farming, forests, or fossil fuels.
 These are three of the biggest focus areas in the challenge to limit global warming and mitigate the most serious impacts of climate change.
 We’re doing just that by making sure these fibers are produced in a way that supports our planet, its ecosystems, its landscapes, and its communities.

 There are three key areas of impact–and opportunity.

 The most important aspect of Climate+ is its interdisciplinary, interconnected approach.
 It does away with blanket solutions in favor of tailored, targeted strategies for three independent impact areas.